almostearthling/when-command/share/doc/when-command/PACKAGE.md

 ### The easy way with setup.py

-After unpacking the source tree, the following commands can be used to build a suitable source distribution:
+After unpacking the source tree, the following commands can be used to easily build the `.deb` package:

 ```
 $ cd <when-source-tree>
 $ python3 setup.py --command-packages=stdeb.command bdist_deb
 ```

-The `python3 setup.py --command-packages=stdeb.command bdist_deb` actually builds a `.deb` file in the `deb_dist` directory.
-This package is already suitable for installation: it has been built using all the needed parameters and flags necessary for the package to correctly install.
+The `python3 setup.py ... bdist_deb` actually builds a `.deb` file in the `deb_dist` directory: this package is suitable to install **When**.
+The same `deb_dist` directory also contains a source package, in the form of a `.dsc` file, `.orig.tar.gz` and `.debian.tar.gz` archives, and `.changes` files.
+However the `.dsc` and `changes` files are not signed: to upload the package to a *PPA*, for instance, they need to be signed using `gpg --clearsign`.

-### Using the dh-tools
+### Using the packaging utilities directly

-First a source distribution has to be created: the `setup.py` script comes handy because it can do this job automatically.
-After the source tree has been unpacked or cloned, the following commands will create a proper source distribution of **When**:
+First a source distribution has to be created: the `setup.py` script comes handy because it can do this job automatically using the `sdist` command.
+After the source tree has been unpacked or cloned, the following operations will create a proper source distribution of **When** and move it to the top of the source tree:

 ```
 $ cd <source-directory>